Skip to main content

 When it comes to men’s health, the first recommendation is deceptively simple: go see a doctor.

-It may sound obvious, but a Cleveland Clinic study published last September found that 55% of men do not get regular health screenings.
+It may sound obvious, but a Cleveland Clinic study published in September 2022 found that 55% of men do not get regular health screenings.
 The reasons for this can vary, but the fact remains that regular doctor visits and diagnostic screenings can be an invaluable tool for detecting potential medical problems.

 Dr. Richard Strongwater, a family medicine practitioner at White Plains Hospital Physician Associates of Pleasantville, provides further details.